Harlan2001/MIT-Missing-Semester/lecture_2_exercise.md

-1.Read man ls and write an ls command that lists files in the following manner Includes all files, including hidden files
+1.Read man ls and write an ls command that lists files in the following manner:
+Includes all files, including hidden files
 Sizes are listed in human readable format (e.g. 454M instead of 454279954) Files are ordered by recency